 Standard Data Elements Required Conformance: The RESO Data Dictionary certification process identifies cases where providers have data elements that should adhere to current standards.
 If a local resource, field or lookup is found to match a RESO standard data element during testing, RESO may require the provider to add that standard mapping.
 The local value may be retained for backwards compatibility, but the standard element must be present as well.

-Identifying Nonconformance: RESO may use a number of techniques to ensure adherence to standards, from data-driven, substring or text-similarity matching to manual review, machine learning or consumer reporting.
-RESO continuously monitors data being collected during the certification process and engages the community to ensure that variations from the standard are identified and addressed.
+Identifying Nonconformance: RESO may use a number of techniques to verify adherence to standards, from data-driven, substring or text-similarity matching to manual review, machine learning or consumer reporting.
+RESO continuously monitors data being collected during the certification process and engages the community to assure that variations from the standard are identified and addressed.

 Certification Revocation: RESO endorsements may be revoked at any time if a provider is found to be out of compliance with its current endorsements.
 Certified systems must be available in production to authorized customers.
 Notifications will be sent to the provider and recipient upon revocation of any endorsement.